-The Hodson Bay Hotel is ideally situated in some of the best walking landscape in Ireland.
+The Hodson Bay Hotel is ideally situated in some of the best walking landscapes in Ireland.
 Athlone and Ireland’s Lakelands is one of Ireland's most spectacular and beautiful walking destinations.
 It offers not only great scenery but also dramatic lakeshore and castle walks.
-There are spectacular walks and cycling trails to be enjoyed with plenty of places to see along the way whether you prefer to take a stroll along the Shannon on a hot summers day or treat the kids to a picnic at Portlick Forest
+There are spectacular walks and cycling trails to be enjoyed with plenty of places to see along the way whether you prefer to take a stroll along the Shannon on a hot Summers’ day or treat the kids to a picnic at Portlick Forest

 |The Connaught Walk Athlone

 A very interesting 3k sightseeing walk that take you through all the historic and cultural areas of Athlone Town.
 Starting at the impressive bridge in Athlone Town, wander through the colorful Left Bank region, pass by Athlone Castle built in the 13th Century, enjoy a stroll by the magnificent Shannon river, old canals, and much more

 Mote Park Heritage Walkway is a heritage walk outside Roscommon town of 20km (approx) through open farmland, forest and hillside.
 Mote Park Forest is home to many species of wildlife e.g. red squirrel and pine marten and is very popular with local people for walking, cycling, bird watching etc. A permanent orienteering course is located at Mote Park.

 |Shannon Banks Nature trail

 This nature trail walk starts at the rear of Athlone Castle and is approx 5kms long.
 It is a looped bi-directional walk which takes you along the banks of the River Shannon and the old Athlone Canal.
 There are four Information boards along the trail detailing flora, fauna,wildlife and fish that are along the walk.